sagebind/walrus/README.md

-# decaf-scanner
+# Walrus
-Lexical scanner for Decaf
+A lightweight compiler for the Decaf programming language.